danth6961/tsp-rebalance-app/docs/module_weakness_review.md

   - `constants.py` for single-source regime truth
   - `validation.py` for data guards
   - `ift_state_machine.py` for execution control
+  - `styles.py` for visual separation
   - test coverage for regime and IFT consistency

 ---